Ahmed-Farrag/Trainig-System/README.md

-make models
+# make models
-make validate in models by joi and databaseschema
+# make validate in models by joi and databaseschema
+# make database config in start file
+# make routes